Brookdale Senior Living Inc. (BKD) Stock Price Highs and Lows Over the Last Year - The Dwinnex

-In the latest session, Brookdale Senior Living Inc. (NYSE: BKD) closed at $4.08 down -2.86% from its previous closing price of $4.20.
-In other words, the price has decreased by -$0.1200 from its previous closing price.
-On the day, 751371 shares were traded.
-BKD stock price reached its highest trading level at $4.2000 during the session, while it also had its lowest trading level at $4.0050.
+In the latest session, Brookdale Senior Living Inc. (NYSE: BKD) closed at $4.25 up 0.47% from its previous closing price of $4.23.
+In other words, the price has increased by $+0.0200 from its previous closing price.
+On the day, 1166945 shares were traded.
+BKD stock price reached its highest trading level at $4.3850 during the session, while it also had its lowest trading level at $4.1500.

 Sponsored